 Run a Hive command

 You can run most Hive commands that push configuration variables to Hive SQL scripts from the command line of a node in your cluster.
-You use a keyword and options to launch these commands in Beeline.
+The hive keyword, which launches Beeline in the background, precedes the command.